eralpship/web-dev-workshop/docs/graphql-mutations.md

    );
 ```

-then we can create the `RobotList` component.
-Our implementation will be very similar to `ServiceAreaList`.
+Now we can create the `RobotList` component.
+Our implementation will be very similar to `ServiceAreaList`:

 **src/components/RobotList.tsx**